 The Origin Of ‘Swinging For The Fences’

 While this phrase was originally used in the context of baseball, it is now used in other contexts too for when someone is giving their maximum effort at something.

-It looks like this happened sometime during the 20th century, because the earliest I could find this expression in print is in the first half of the 20th century.
-All the recordings I’ve seen for it use it in connection to baseball.
+The earliest I could find this expression in print is in the first half of the 20th century.
+All the recordings I’ve seen for it at that time use the phrase in connection to baseball.
 For example, the Sandusky Star Journal newspaper, printed in 1923, reads:

 “Now the only thought of every batter is to swing his hardest.
 The home-run germ has even hit the pitches.
 No longer do the batters seek to outguess the opposition, trip up the infield, the one big thought is swing for the fences.”

-- Jessica has been busy all week long, so she’s worried about passing an exam coming up at school.
+- Jessica has been very busy this week and hasn’t had time to study for an upcoming school exam.
 Even so, she’ll be swinging for the fences and hoping for the best.

 - Liam wants to add some personality to his living space; he’s tired of being surrounded by plain white walls.
 To fix this, he is going to swing for the fences tomorrow by purchasing several decorative pictures.